emiliano-gelati/DDDmodels/calibration/README.md

 To calibrate DDD on a catchment using 10 parallel threads, run in this folder

-`julia --project=. --threads 11 calibrate_DDD.jl`
+`julia --project=. --threads 11 calibrate_DDD.jl settings/calibration_251120.toml`

-Catchment selection and other settings are hardcoded in `calibrate_DDD.jl`, which a modified version of `../DDDEcco/RunDDDv2.ipynb`, but these will be set in a configuration file in the future.
+where the last argument is the path to a TOML file ...

 Julia version and dependencies are defined in `Project.toml` and `Manifest.toml`:
 See [Pkg documentation](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project)